TREVOR MATTEA

 Food Fight! on Planet Bakery

 During our trip to 826 Valencia, our entire class collaborated to write an original story.
-After a brief introduction about the project, the whole class first selected a time and place for the story.
-Next, small groups created character profiles for the protagonist, antagonist, and sidekick before presenting them to the whole class.
-Then, volunteers took on the roles of the characters in order to write some dialogue to drive the story forward.
-After that, the whole class brought the story to a cliffhanger.
+After a brief introduction to the project, the class collectively chose a time and place for the story.
+Next, small groups created character profiles for the protagonist, antagonist, and sidekick, and then presented them to the whole class.
+Volunteers then took on the roles of the characters to write dialogue that would drive the story forward.
+Together, the class brought the story to a cliffhanger.
 Finally, students had about half an hour to write their own endings to the story.
-The books were bound and delivered to us, while we were eating lunch at a nearby park.
+The books were bound and delivered to us while we ate lunch at a nearby park.

 Sustainable Community Farms